custom-components/ble_monitor/info.md

 #### decimals

    (positive integer)(Optional) Number of decimal places to round (will be ignored if rounding is disabled).
 Default value: 1

+#### jagged

+   (boolean)(Optional) This option is only applicable to LYWSD03MMC and MHO-C401 and will convert each individual received humidity measurement to an integer.
+The sensor sometimes sends measurements with decimals, while it's accuracy should be a measurement without any decimals (with default firmware).
+This option will remove these small fluctuations in the received data.
+Default value: True

 #### period